 That is why we developed the oPan and the oPan large.

-No, AMC pots and pans and the oPan are not coated.
-As such, they do not contain any problematic fluorine compounds such as Teflon (also called PTFE).
+No, AMC pots and pans, including the oPan, are not coated.
+As such, they do not contain any problematic fluorine compounds such as Teflon (also called PTFE) or substances such as perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).

 Please observe the descriptions and tips in the “Cooking with AMC” brochure for this.